 What They Do

-Pozzolans being silicate-based materials wil react with the calcium hydroxide generated by hydrating cement to form additional cementitious materials.
-Calcium hydroxide (lime) accounts for up to 25% of the hydrated Portland cement, and lime does not contribute to the concrete’s strength or durability.
-Pozzolans combine with the lime to produce additional calcium silicate hydrate, the material responsible for holding concrete together, but more importantly improve plastic and hardened properties, e.g. durability.
+As silicate-based materials, pozzolans will react with the calcium hydroxide generated by hydrating cement to form additional cementitious materials.
+Calcium hydroxide (lime) accounts for up to 25% of the hydrated Portland cement but it does not contribute to the concrete’s strength or durability.
+Pozzolans combine with the lime to produce additional calcium silicate hydrate, the material responsible for holding concrete together, but more importantly improve concrete's plastic and hardened properties including durability.

 and durability of the concrete can be improved